 - Treatment length depends on how complex your case is

-Both have a large network of providers in the UK, so it may ultimately come down to which one has a dentist nearest to you.
-You can check the location of your nearest Invisalign provider here and book an appointment online if you want to know more about their aligner treatment.
+Both have a large network of providers in the UK, so it may ultimately come down to which one has a provider nearest to you.
+You can check the location of your nearest Invisalign provider and book an appointment online if you want to know more about their aligner treatment.

 How much does Smilelign cost?